mnocito/chatapp/README.md

 # chatapp
-a chat application with individual rooms and room channels using nodejs and socket.io
+a chat application with individual rooms using nodejs and socket.io

-nicknames are included as well

-messages are saved in a database and so are channels
+app includes:
+rooms (like a group chat), specific channels within rooms, nicknames, leave/join messages, current online users list

+you can also poke other users